Alaskans say no to constitutional convention

 Alaskans have overwhelmingly said no to holding a constitutional convention.

-With more than 80% of precincts reporting, voters opposed the convention by more than 2-1, according to election results.
+With nearly all precincts reporting, voters opposed the convention by more than 2-1, according to election results.
 About 70% of voters said no to a convention while about 30% said yes.
 The Division of Elections will be tallying absentee and overseas ballots for several more days before results are expected to be certified on Nov.
 29.

 Matt Shuckerow, a spokesman for Defend Our Constitution, the leading no group, said he was encouraged by the results.